kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

                    +-- pred-masks-original       [contains the binary training dataset] +-- experiments_dataset   [this is the binary training dataset]
        ```
+       The training images created in this way used for Table III in the report are here: [Unet-Plus](https://polybox.ethz.ch/index.php/s/QFrOwuiYLnAwmhb), [GCDCNN-Plus](https://polybox.ethz.ch/index.php/s/JI1UobMe9A5IrCw)
-2. Update the binary test images by running the inference on the colored test images
+2. Replace the test images with the predictions generated from step [5.
+Run the inference](#5-run-the-inference) on the original colored test images.
 3. Using [4.
 Run the training](#4-run-the-training) and [5.
 Run the inference](#5-run-the-inference) with the updated
    train and test dataset to run this part.
 Lowering the learning rate by 10X while retraining gives better results.